Data Capture Workflow

-> For MATLAB to communicate with the FPGA, you must integrate the generated HDL IP core into your FPGA design.
+For MATLAB to communicate with the FPGA, you must integrate the generated HDL IP core into your FPGA design.
 If you used the HDL Workflow Advisor tool to generate your data capture IP, this step is automated.
-In this case, data capture IP operates on a single-clock rate, which is the primary clock of your device under test (DUT).
+In this case, data capture IP operates on a single-clock rate, which is the primary clock of your design under test (DUT).
 If you did not use the HDL Workflow Advisor tool, follow these instructions in the generation report.

-> Create a Vivado® project.
+Create an FPGA project.

-> Navigate to the
+Navigate to the

 Follow one of these steps based on your connection type.